 25% of practices never bother to estimate the value of a new dental patient to their practice.

 Taking the time to assimilate the quality of your patient acquisitions is the first step in ensuring a healthy new patient bucket that can drive your practice finances and brand reputation.

-To get a good grip of how to break down your patient value in monetary terms, you need to make some educated assumptions about your patient behavior in terms of:
+To get a good grip on how to break down your patient value in monetary terms, you need to make some educated assumptions about your patient behavior in terms of:

-These numbers can vary based on gender, age-group, location, and other demographic factors.
-Accurate estimates happen when your practice staff closely interact with the patients and enter into genuine conversations.
+These numbers can vary based on gender, age group, location, and other demographic factors.
+Accurate estimates happen when your practice staff closely interacts with the patients and enters into genuine conversations.
 With an accurate lifetime value of your existing patient pool, you can start spending more wisely on your marketing dollars for new patient acquisition and reputation management.

 Let’s consider a normal case scenario:

-First, determine the average patient spends per year.
+First, determine the average patient spending per year.
 If most patients come in twice a year and spend $500 each time, then the Average Annual Value of your patient is $1000.
-For the sake of calculation, let’s say that your dental patient remains with your firm for 3 years.
+For the sake of calculation, let’s say that your dental patient remains with your firm for three years.
 In that case,

-That’s good, right!
+That’s good, right?
 But let’s consider something even better.
-On average, a dental practice gets at least 2-3 referrals from each of their existing patients across the year.
+On average, a dental practice gets at least 2-3 referrals from each existing patient across the year.
 That means,

 $3000 + Average client referral value ( $9000) = $12,000